Stargazing in Maine: Where & when to go

 Night sky above Cadillac Mountain in Acadia National Park.
 NPS photo.

-This article was originally published June 2022.
-It was last updated June 2023.
+This article was last updated May 2024.

 By June Donenfeld